Aliases for HYOU1 Gene

 GeneCards Summary for HYOU1 Gene

 HYOU1 (Hypoxia Up-Regulated 1) is a Protein Coding gene.
-Diseases associated with HYOU1 include hypoxia and myocardial infarction.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Unfolded Protein Response.
-An important paralog of this gene is HSPH1.
+Diseases associated with HYOU1 include Immunodeficiency 59 And Hypoglycemia and Hypoxia.
+Among its related pathways are Binding and Uptake of Ligands by Scavenger Receptors and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include chaperone binding.
+An important paralog of this gene is HSPA4.

 Has a pivotal role in cytoprotective cellular mechanisms triggered by oxygen deprivation.
 May play a role as a molecular chaperone and participate in protein folding.